PierreSymonPeralta/cv/src/index.md

 ### Accenture Inc, Philippines — Application Developer  *( April 2015 - June 2017 )*
 Project 3: Global Coffee and Tea Company

+Role: Front-End Developer
 - Setup web pages using the Episerver CMS
 - Develop and customize CMS widgets
 - SEO and Google Analytics setup

 **Tech used:**
-*HTML5, CSS3, Javascript, Episerver*
+*HTML5, CSS3, JavaScript, Episerver*

 Project 2: Gaming Solution Company

-Role: Front-end Developer
+Role: Front-End Developer
 - Develop an online betting application for different kind of esports
 - Help to enhance and to create new features for legacy applications